Things you can do to Protect Wheal Vor

 Pressure The Decision Makers

-Email makes it easy – send to the following (When contacting decision makers it’s best to write in your own words – but if you’re short of time or inspiration please feel free to use the suggestion below):
+Email makes it easy – send to the following (When contacting decision makers it’s best to write in your own words – but if you’re short of time or inspiration please feel free to use the suggested below*):

 1) MP for the Wheal Vor area: